Navjot Singh Sidhu: Commentator and television career

 Sidhu started his career as a commentator when India toured Sri Lanka in 2001.
-As a commentator, Sidhu was noted for his one-liners, which came to be known as "Sidhuisms".
+As a commentator, he was noted for his one-liners, which came to be known as "Sidhuisms".
 Sony Max that broadcast the games from the series launched a website, sidhuisms.com, where one-liners from his commentary were posted as "Sidhuism of the day" and contests held for users to pick his best one-liner.

 After he was sacked from ESPN-Star for swearing on air, Sidhu was signed up for commentary on Ten Sports.
 He also regularly appeared as an expert on various Indian news channels.
 Sidhu started to work again for ESPN Star Sports in 2012.
-He was a part of the team that commentated for Sony during the 2014 season of the Indian Premier League.
+He was a part of the team that commentated for Sony during the 2014 season of the Indian Premier League (IPL).
 This led to a dispute with Star India who alleged that Sidhu had breached his ₹22.5 crore contract with them by working for their competitor, and sought a refund.

 Sidhu also figured as a judge on the television programme The Great Indian Laughter Challenge.
 He also appeared in other similar programmes, such as Funjabi Chak De.
-He has acted in a TV series called Kareena Kareena as himself.
+He acted in a TV series called Kareena Kareena as himself.
 He was a contestant on the reality show Bigg Boss 6, and had to make an exit from the show on account of political grounds in 2012.

 In 2013, Sidhu was seen in the comedy show Comedy Nights with Kapil as a permanent guest until the show ended in 2016.
 He was seen as a permanent guest on The Kapil Sharma Show season 1 and 2 and Family Time With Kapil Sharma.

 In early 2019, Sidhu caused controversy when he was interpreted as supporting Pakistan, in his response to the Pulwama Terrorist Attack that killed 40 personnel of India's border security forces.
 He was asked to leave season 2 of The Kapil Sharma Show that he had been a permanent guest on for a long time, and was replaced by Archana Puran Singh.

 Cyrus Sahukar used to host a program on MTV, Piddhu the Great, where he is disguised as Piddhu, a lookalike of Sidhu.
 The one-liners in the program, similar to Sidhuisms, are called "Pidhuisms".
 A similar caricaturisation was performed on season 1 of The Kapil Sharma Show by Sunil Grover.

 Sidhu made a cameo appearance in the 2004 Hindi film Mujhse Shaadi Karogi as a commentator during a cricket match.
 In the 2008 Punjabi language film Mera Pind, he appeared in a pivotal role alongside singer Harbhajan Mann, playing the role of a non-resident Indian who returns to his motherland despite living a successful life abroad.
 His most recent film appearance came in 2015 in ABCD 2; another cameo that saw him play the permanent guest in Comedy Nights with Kapil.
+Sidhu returned to commentary after a decade, for the 2024 season of the IPL, working for Star Sports.